Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/fhir-resource-app-registration.md

     ```bash
     pwsh ./scripts/Create-FhirUserDirectoryExtension.ps1
     ```
-1. Follow the steps in **Set fhirUser Claims Mapping** section in [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the access token.
-Note that this is required only for Microsoft Entra ID and not for Azure B2C.
+1. Follow the steps in **Set fhirUser Claims Mapping** section in [this page](./set-fhir-user-mapping.md) to enable mapping the `fhirUser` to the access token. **Note: This step is not required when Azure AD B2C is the selected Identity Provider**.

 <br />
 <details>